-Our Scholars are making a real difference to the lives of smokers all around the world.
-We have a similar ambition to make a difference to them.
-That’s why we invest so much into their development from the first day they start the THRSP.
-Here are some of the key features we have developed that make our Programme unique and so successful.
+Our scholars are making a real difference to the lives of smokers all around the world.
+We have a similar ambition to make a difference to our scholars.
+That’s why we invest so much into their development.
+Here are some of the key features that we have developed that make our programme unique and so successful.

-It also provided them with the opportunity to:
+Attendance at GFN also gives the opportunity to:

 A short video of the first Induction Programme can be found here